PragTob/after_do/README.md

 Or install it yourself as:

     $ gem install after_do

+And then you have to require the gem before you can use it:

+    require 'after_do'

 ## Usage

-This section is dedicated to show of the general usage and effects of after_do.
-You can also check out the samples directory for some samples or the specs in the spec folder.
+This section is dedicated to show the general usage and effects of after_do.
+You can also check out the [samples directory](https://github.com/PragTob/after_do/tree/master/samples) or the [specs](https://github.com/PragTob/after_do/blob/master/spec/after_do_spec.rb) in the spec folder.

 ### General usage